rajkumardubey/Java-JdbcConnnectionExample/README.md

 # JDBC Connection Example

-This project demostrate a simple and ellegent way to create JDBC connection in Java.
+This project demonstrate a simple and ellegent way to create JDBC connection in Java.

-For demostarttion purpose I have chosen MySQL here but we can use this code any database.
+For demonstration purpose I have chosen MySQL here but we can use this code any database.

 ## Please follow following instruction for running this code: